 How to Remove Household Dust

-1. Change Furnace Filter
+1. Change Your Furnace Filter

 The HVAC unit in your home is the source of the airflow.
-Therefore, if your furnace filter hasn’t been changed in recent memory and is lined with dust, every time you turn your home heat or air conditioning on, particles are immediately blown throughout your home – possibly triggering asthma or allergy outbreaks.
+Therefore, if your furnace filter hasn’t been changed in recently and is lined with dust, every time you turn your home heat or air conditioning on, particles are immediately blown throughout your home – possibly triggering asthma or allergy outbreaks.
 To counter that problem, HVAC filters in average homes without pets should be changed every six months, while homes with pets should consider changing them every 60 days.

 2. Clean Air Vents

 Changing the air filter is only the first step in making sure your HVAC system isn’t spreading dust throughout your home.
-Although the main air source should now be circulating clean air, the vents air comes out of aren’t necessarily the most clean areas either.
+Although the main air source should now be circulating clean air, the vents the air comes out of aren’t necessarily the most clean areas either.
 Once your HVAC filter is replaced, go around the house and remove the furnace vent covers and make sure every vent is dust-free and clean as possible.
 Otherwise, dust particles will end up being blown into the air anyways.
 Hiring a HVAC contractor to come clean your air ducts is also necessary, but could be costly, depending on the size of your home.

 3. Remove Carpeting